Hybrid cars are still incredibly popular, but are they good for the environment?

 Hybrids may not get as much buzz as EVs, but they're flying off dealership lots.

-Take Steve Bond, who was eying some of the hybrids on display at the Washington D.C. auto show last month.
+Take Steve Bond, who was eyeing some of the hybrids on display at the Washington, D.C., auto show last month.
 "I think it's time to go from straight gasoline for a hybrid model for the better mileage," he said, explaining why he thought a hybrid Toyota Highlander would be his next vehicle.

 He's thought about an electric vehicle, but he says the lack of fast chargers for long-distance travel are keeping him from buying one today.